Neats29/neats29.github.io/source/_posts/how-to-finish.md

 For bucket 2 projects, it's almost essential to be in an environment that positively reinforces that goal.
 That environment can carry you through the pits of despair, those moments where the critic voice gets the better of you.
 Without my climbing community (specially people of similar height and gender), I likely would have given up by now.

-Managing your **Environment** and **knowing yourself** are the the 80/20 of finishing things, or better put having sustainable bucket 2 projects.
+Managing your **environment** and **knowing yourself** are the the 80/20 of finishing things, or better put having sustainable bucket 2 projects.
 If you'd like to finish more of what you start, these are the factors to pay attention to.

 ___